vedph/gve-doc/model/textual.md

 All the trace features have these properties:

-- their has form `$OPID/NAME` where after the constant `$` prefix (which marks trace features) include the operation ID (`OPID`) followed by `/` and the specific feature name.
-So their name is stamped with the ID of the operation which generated it, which guarantees they are unique in the context of each version.
-- they are single features, meaning that there can be only one per node.
-This is a consequence of their stamping.
+- their name starts with `$`, a prefix reserved to trace features.
+- their value is composite.
+It always includes operation ID, input and output version, and possibly the segment ordinal number for the features requiring it.

 Currently these are the trace features:

 - `seg-in`: input _segment_ (=sequence of _contiguous_ nodes) selected by the operation.
-Value is `TAG@NR` where `TAG` is the version tag the nodes belong to, and `NR` the ordinal number of the node in the segment captured by the operation.
+Value is `OPID TAGIN:TAGOUT N` where `OPID` is the operation ID, `TAGIN` the input version tag, `TAGOUT` the output version tag, and `N` the ordinal number of the node in the segment captured by the operation.
 - `seg-out`: output segment affected by the operation.
 - `seg2-in`: same as `seg-in`, for the second segment in a swap operation.
 - `seg2-out`: same as `seg-out`, for the second segment in a swap operation.
 - `anchor`: the anchor node used as a reference for add or move operations.
-Value is `TAG` where `TAG` is the version tag the node belongs to (the input version tag for the add or move operation).
+The value is like that of segments, except for the final `N` which would not make sense for an anchor.
+By definition, only a single node can be used as anchor, so there is no need to specify its relative position in a segment.

 >Of course, segments are contiguous in a specific version only.
 Operations (except for the annotate operation) alter the order of the nodes, and versions are just their output.

-For instance, in a replacement operation targeting a `v0` segment "AB" these nodes will get (using `OPID` as an ID placeholder for brevity):

-- for v0 nodes:
-  - `A`: `$OPID/seg-in` equal to `v0@1`.
-  - `B`: `$OPID/seg-in` equal to `v0@2`.
-- for v1 nodes:
-  - `X`: `$OPID/seg-out` equal to `v1@1`.

->Again, notice that the number after `@` is NOT the node ID but rather its _ordinal number_ in the segment affected by the rule.
+That's why to ease later processing it is convenient to store the relative position of each node in a segment for every version.

 👉 Operations inject trace features as follows: